-Introduction of invasive Aedes mosquitoes (Aedes aegypti and Aedes albopictus) are a public health concern in Nebraska.
+Introduction of invasive Aedes mosquitoes (Aedes aegypti and Aedes albopictus) is a public health concern in Nebraska.
 Historically, Aedes albopictus was first detected in Nebraska in 1992 in an isolated scrap tire pile in rural Douglas Co.
 Additional detections were made in Cuming Co. in 1992-1996 and Lancaster Co. in 2000.
 No further reports of detections of Aedes albopictus in Nebraska were documented until 2013, when it was again detected in routinely used CDC light traps in Richardson Co. as part of NDHHS's WNV/mosquito surveillance network.
-Since this detection, Aedes albopictus has been detected every year onwards in Richardson Co. with additional detections in Douglas Co., Lancaster Co., and Jefferson Co. and is most likely established in areas of the state.
-During 2018, a single Aedes albopictus specimen was collected from a routine CDC light trap in urban Douglas Co. (city of Omaha) for the first time.
-Additional specimens have since been collected in 2019 and 2020 at different sites within Omaha.
-Then during 2019, Aedes aegypti was discovered for the first time in York County, Nebraska.
-This led to a response effort between NDHHS and the local health department to try and eliminate the mosquito and determine how it was introduced.
-A second detection of this species occurred in 2020 in Jefferson County, Nebraska and led to a public health response between NDHHS and the local health department there.
+Since this detection, Aedes albopictus has been detected every year onwards in Richardson Co. with additional detections in Douglas, Lancaster, and Jefferson Counties and is most likely established in these areas of the state.
+During 2019, Aedes aegypti was discovered for the first time in York Co., Nebraska.
+This led to a response effort between NDHHS and the LHD to try and eliminate the mosquito and determine how it was introduced.
+A second detection of this species occurred in 2020 in Jefferson Co., Nebraska which similarly led to a public health response between NDHHS and the LHD.
 While the potential of these mosquito species to serve as local vectors for diseases like chikungunya, dengue, and Zika (among others) is low, a potential still exists.
 Additionally, these mosquitoes are notoriously difficult to eliminate due to their peri-domestic nature once established.
-Therefore, determining presence or absence of these species in areas is important to prevent establishment within the state and reduce disease risk posed by these invasive mosquitoes.
+Therefore, determining presence or absence of these species in new areas is important to prevent establishment within the state and reduce corresponding disease risks.
 As a proposed project, the Fellow will conduct enhanced invasive Aedes mosquito surveillance within areas determined to be at high risk for their introduction.
 This will be accomplished through GIS and mapping to identify high risk locations and field work where mosquito traps (CDC light, BG Sentinel, and Ovicups) will be set out and retrieved.
 Furthermore, the Fellow will also learn to identify mosquito species as part of the field work experience and coordinate with CDC and other academic collaborators to conduct genetic testing.
 If invasive Aedes are detected, the Fellow will also help in response activities related to vector control and attempted elimination.
-The data gathered from this project will be used to better determine the areas of risk and establish range.
+The data gathered from this project will be used to better determine the establish ranges and areas of risk.